randsleadershipslack/documents-and-resources/code-of-conduct.md

 As a leadership community, we believe peer-to-peer discussions, feedback, and corrections can help build a stronger, safer, more informed, and more welcoming community.

-If you see someone violating any part of this Code of Conduct, we urge you to respectfully dissuade them from such behavior using specifics from this document if necessary.
+If you see someone violating any part of this Code of Conduct, we urge you to respectfully dissuade them from such behavior using specifics from this document as guidelines.
 Expect that others in the community wish to help keep the community respectful and welcome your input.

 If you experience disrespectful behavior toward yourself or anyone else and feel unable or unwilling to respond or resolve it respectfully (for any reason), please immediately bring it to the attention of an Administrator.
 We want to hear from you about anything that you feel is disrespectful, threatening, or just something that could make someone feel distressed.
-We will listen and work to resolve the matter with your help.
+We will listen and work to resolve the matter with your help promptly.

 Should you catch yourself behaving disrespectfully, or be confronted as such, listen intently, own up to your words and actions, and apologize accordingly.
 No one is perfect, and even well-intentioned people make mistakes.
 How you handle them and avoid repeating them in future matters.
-We are here to learn.
+We are here to learn as leaders.

-## Consequences
+## Additional Consequences

 If you cannot resolve a situation peacefully, please refer to our [Incident Process](https://github.com/randsleadershipslack/documents-and-resources/blob/master/incident-process.md) and choose a course of action that suits the situation.

-If the Administrators determine that a human is violating any part of this Code of Conduct, the Administrators may take any action they deem appropriate within this Slack team, up to and including expulsion and exclusion from the Rands Leadership Slack.
+If the Administrators determine that a member is violating any part of this Code of Conduct, the Administrators may take any action they deem appropriate, up to and including expulsion and exclusion from the Rands Leadership Slack.

 As Administrators, we will seek to resolve conflicts peacefully and in a manner that is positive for the community.
-We can't foresee every situation, and thus if, in the Administrator's judgment, the best thing to do is to ask a disrespectful individual to leave, we will do so.
+This Code of Conduct docuemnts common situations we've seen to date, but we can't foresee every situation.
+If, in the Administrator's judgment, the best thing to do is to ask a disrespectful individual to leave, we will do so.

-If you feel a message should be deleted, please refer to our overview of [Deleting Content](https://github.com/randsleadershipslack/documents-and-resources/blob/master/deleting-content.md).

 ## Administrators